bnarath/matplotlib-challenge/README.md

   ![BarPlot](Images/graph9.png)
   <br>
 * **There is bias in the experiment!!!**
 <br>Usually comparison experiments are conducted with same environment for all.
 In this study, all the regimen had mice of almost equal number (25 or 24), all the mice had exactly same initial body weight.
 However, the initial average body weights in the regimen do not tally. **The top performing regimen Capomulin and Ramicane have significantly less initial(day 0) average body weights (20 and 20.12 respectively; not only the avg. but also the distribution) compared to that of other regimens.
-The reason for this needs to be clarified with Research Teams (who conducted this study)**
+The reason needs to be clarified with the Medical Research Teams**

   ![LinePlot](Images/graph11.png)